JoshHyde9/e-shop/README.md

 This is my very simple solution using a document database.
 If I were to use a relational database, I would make a one-to-many relationship to the brand name in the `brands` table, this would make the database querying a lot easier, type-safe and faster.

-I also wished I named the documents without a plural, I couldn't work out how to rename the documents without deleting the entire document, but by then I had filled the documents completely.
+I also wish I named the documents without a plural, I couldn't work out how to rename the documents without deleting the entire document, but by then I had filled the documents completely.

 ![](public/assets/firestore-database-model.png)